International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.2.1 POST

-A contract offer is started and placed in the `OFFERED` state when a provider POSTs a [ContractOfferMessage](./message/contract-offer-message_initial.json) to `negotiations/offers`:
+A contract negotiation is started and placed in the `OFFERED` state when a provider POSTs a [ContractOfferMessage](./message/contract-offer-message_initial.json) to `negotiations/offers`:

 ```